UHDF/clipbucket/upload/plugins/resume_video/README.md

     Format : string or number.
 Ex.: 23:45 or 240.
     Description : Position the video at time

+- stop :
+    Format : string or number.
+Ex.: 23:45 or 240.
+    Description : Stop the video at time

 - autoplay :
     Format : boolean.
 Ex.: true or false (or not present) Description : Start playing video